jeremyruppel/walrus/README.md

 ### :minus

-Returns the difference of two numbers
+Returns the difference of two numbers.

 Parameters: